New slope inequalities for families of complete intersections: -positivity of families of complete intersections

 Choosing $Y$ and $Z$ properly intersecting in $ \pr(V^{\vee})$, Ferretti proves in \cite[Theorem 1.5]{ferretti} the following ``B\'ezout type'' formula for the degree of contact of the cycle intersection $Y\cdot Z$:

 Let us now suppose that $Y$ and $Z$ are semistable.
 From the Hilbert-Mumford criterion we have that

 Call $y$ and $z$ the dimensions of $Y$ and $Z$ respectively.
-By properness assumption we have that We thus have the following chain of inequalities:
+By the properness assumption we have that We thus have the following chain of inequalities:

 as wanted.
-The first equality is (\ref{eq-ferretti}), the second inequality is the condition of semistability.
+The first equality is Ferretti's formula (\ref{eq-ferretti}), while the inequality derives from the condition of semistability of $Y$ and $Z$.
 The result with strict stability follows by substituting strict inequality for (at least) one of the varieties. \end{proof}